OpenPhysProject/OpenPhys/docs/newDeveloperDocs/06_Using_Grunt.md

 ### Using Grunt
-Grunt is a javascript task running the runs via nodejs.
-It does a lot of the repetitive steps of web development for you.
+Grunt is a javascript task runner that runs via nodejs.
+It automates repetitive tasks of web development.

 ####Prerequisites
 Admin access to computer